docker run -it --rm scikitplot/scikit-plots:latest

 cd scikit-plots

-## (Optionally) Add safe directories for git
+## (if Necessary) Add safe directories for git

 # bash docker/script/safe_dirs.sh